sumandas27/scratchOS-Blog/src/ch01-03-exploring-the-machines-environment.md

 You could write a `Makefile` for this on Unix-based systems, although they aren't trivial to learn/write.

 I keep my automated binary generation code in Rust, and make the top-level directory `scratch_os/` into its own `cargo` project.
-That way, all I have to do is run `cargo run` from the top-level directory `scratch_os/`, and the final raw binary is generated and executed on QEMU.
+That way, all I have to do is run `cargo run` from the top-level directory `scratch_os/`, and the final raw binary is generated and executed on QEMU. <u>This is the primary method I'll be using in this blog!</u>

-> ℹ️ My source code reference for the above project structure can be found under `scratch_os-blog-src/ch01-03-src` within this blog's [GitHub Repository](https://github.com/sumandas27/scratchOS-Blog).
+> ℹ️ My source code reference for the above Rust project structure can be found under `scratch_os-blog-src/ch01-03-src` within this blog's [GitHub Repository](https://github.com/sumandas27/scratchOS-Blog).

 The start of our bootloader code is going to pretty involved and will require a lot of inline assembly, so I don't think it's smart to jump straight into the code.
 Instead, I'll spend a lot of this section exploring the hardware environment we are in to motivate what our bootloader code aims to do.